Profile Monitoring via Eigenvector Perturbation: Background

-For the first task, we draw inspiration from the work of \citet{Morales-Jimenez} on asymptotics of the eigenvalues and eigenvectors of the sample correlation matrix under a special case of spiked covariance model where some eigenvalues of the population covariance (correlation) matrix are well separated from the rest such that the population correlation matrix can be expressed as a block diagonal matrix with diagonal blocks $\bm{\Gamma}_{\text{spike}}$ and $\bm{I}$ for some small sized correlation matrix $\bm{\Gamma}_{\text{spike}}$ with eigenvectors corresponding to this ``spike'' expressed as $[\mathfrak{v}^\top, \bm{0}^\top]^\top$.
-Under this model, the results in \cite{Morales-Jimenez} showed that the asymptotic variance of $\langle \hat{\mathfrak{v}}, \mathfrak{v} \rangle^2$ is smaller for the sample correlation matrix than for the sample covariance matrix.
-The results from \cite{Morales-Jimenez} can be translated from a statement about inner products to a statement about the angle $\theta$ between two eigenvectors which can again be translated into a statement regarding their euclidean distance (through say the law of cosines).
-Although the profiles in this paper do not follow the specific data model in \cite{Morales-Jimenez}, the covariance matrix of the responses from $w$ in-control profiles do follow a spiked covariance model (specifically, with covariance $\Var(f) \bm{11}^\top + \sigma^2 \bm{I}$ where $\Var(f)$ is computed with respect to the random predictors) which results in one dominant eigenvalue and all other eigenvalues small and equal.
-Due to the similarity of the eigenspace of the correlation matrix under our consideration with the eigenspace of the correlation matrix in \cite{Morales-Jimenez}, we consider the $l_2$ perturbation of the sample correlation matrix.
-The construction of our eigenvector perturbation based control chart is discussed in Section \ref{ssec:evecCC}.
+For the first task, we draw inspiration from the work of \citet{Morales-Jimenez} on asymptotics of the eigenvalues and eigenvectors of the sample correlation matrix $\bm{M}$ under a special case of spiked covariance model.
+Although the profiles in this paper do not follow the specific model in \cite{Morales-Jimenez}, the covariance matrix of the responses from $w$ IC profiles in certain cases follow a spiked covariance model.
+For example, if $\bm{X}^r = \bm{X}^s$ for $r\neq s$, then $\Cov[y^1,\dots,y^w] = \Var[f(\bm{x})] \bm{J}_w + \sigma^2 \bm{I}$ where $\Var[f(\bm{x})]$ corresponds to the common distribution of the explanatory variables $\bm{x}^t$ and $\bm{J}_w$ is a $w\times w$ unit matrix.
+If $\Var[f(\bm{x})]>\sigma^2$, then one dominant eigenvalue exists and all other eigenvalues are small and equal.
+Due to the similarity of the eigenspace of the correlation matrices in our context and in the context in \cite{Morales-Jimenez}, we consider the $\ell_2$ EP of the sample correlation matrix.
+We construct the EP control chart in Section \ref{ssec:evecCC}.